 Providing clear and adequate information and documentation about your company’s products and processes is crucial in a business relationship with a European buyer.

-Starting the financial year from 1 January 2017 larger European companies will have to meet new process and product (CSR) documentation requirements.
+Larger European companies will have to meet new process and product (CSR) documentation requirements.
 Their suppliers will therefore be asked to make value chain information (by filling buyer questionnaires) and Code of Conducts available.